TIPS for COPMI

 TRIGGERS

-Know and identify the triggers.
-Put (written or verbal) words to them.
-Sometimes people find it useful to engage in art or music.
-In writing your thoughts start small with just a word or phrase.
+Sometimes people find it useful to engage in creative art, drama or music.
+For instance, in writing your thoughts start small with just a word or phrase.
 To write it down is to document something that is significant to you.
 It is a start to putting it out there either for just yourself to see or for others to see.
 It must be remembered that safety is paramount.
 Whatever you express needs to be confidential or respected by whoever witnesses your expressions.

-Become aware of methods you have adopted as a way of compensating for the lack of ‘normal’ parenting, e.g. high achievements as a pre-requisite to feeling O.K. in the world.
-Or, underachieving because of perceived fears or threats.
+Become aware of methods you have adopted as a way of compensating for the lack of ‘normal’ parenting, e.g. high achievements as a pre-requisite to feeling O.K. in the world or underachieving because of perceived fears or threats.
 Don't be shy about seeking professional help or support regarding this matter.

 FEELINGS

 Recognise you do (or will) feel like an “orphan” sometimes.
 Life growing up didn't go swimmingly.
-Chances are you were an “orphan” even BEFORE you were even born.
+Chances are you were an “emotional orphan” even BEFORE you were even born.
 One or two parents with a mental illness means as “parents” they were emotionally unavailable to you (or to siblings).
 Consequences are more devastating long term if this goes unacknowledged by you (and/or important others).

 Recognise your anger.
 Know the signs, triggers, real boundaries of the situation (i.e. who owns which problem), and act accordingly ONLY IF THIS IS SAFE (including safe psychologically or emotionally).
 Assertively (not aggressively) let the other know their behaviour is not acceptable.
 And even when this doesn't always have the desired effect, forgive yourself and know you've done the right thing, a good thing, the best possible given the circumstances.
 Even people with mental illness need to have limits sometimes.
-(Dr Irene’s website http://www.drirene.com/contents.htm offers further guidance).
+(Dr Irene’s website: https://drirene.com/ offers further guidance).

 CURIOSITY